Banner Banner

 There is nothing flash about the National Museum of Rural Life building : the mature compositions will certainly appeal to many architects but may seem rather sedate to others.
 The spiral route though will surely captivate even the very young.
 With a variety of views out of the building and down to the main exhibits, you slowly approach your quarry: rows of tractors, ploughs and other farming implements and machines.
 The 'slabs' of timber forming the balustrade to the lower ramp slowly peel away in a pleasing way.
 Everywhere is restraint, no gimmicks, just matter-of-fact form, structure and space.

-It's worth a walk around the National Museum of Rural Life exterior to see how the internal functions and spiral are expressed.
+It’s worth a walk around the National Museum of Rural Life exterior to see how the internal functions and spiral are expressed.
 The palette and restraint allow the building to lock into the landscape but still hold absolute supremacy.
 There is something of the Burrell here in the hard envelope, unrelenting to the rolls and folds of the land.
-The workaday materials - especially the timber walls - remind me of the Tramway; the detailing is sharp with a subtle hierarchy of finish and articulation.
-For example the sliding central 'tractor shed' timber door into the Atrium's lower floor varies subtley from the timber wall behind, quietly elevated in rank.

-I - and others - got momentarily lost trying to re-emerge from the National Museum of Rural Life and the spaces are so homogeneous that it can be slightly disorientating.
-I didn't mind the extra steps, in fact it was good to explore a new route; although the building is rigourously crafted the circulation is fairly free-flowing.
+I – and others – got momentarily lost trying to re-emerge from the National Museum of Rural Life and the spaces are so homogeneous that it can be slightly disorientating.
+I didn’t mind the extra steps, in fact it was good to explore a new route; although the building is rigorously crafted the circulation is fairly free-flowing.
 This building is a breath of fresh air: intelligent, thoughtful architecture out in the country.

-Museum of Scottish Country Life
+Museum of Scottish Country Life : photos from Page & Park Architects

 Museum of Country Life architects : Page & Park, Glasgow